 Identification Of Objectives In the Estate Planning Process

-Identifying an individual's objectives is a critical step in developing an effective estate plan.
-Success in the estate planning process for an individual is measured by the extent to which the estate plan accomplishes the individual's objectives.
+Identifying an individual’s objectives is a critical step in developing an effective estate plan.
+Success in the estate planning process for an individual is measured by the extent to which the estate plan is well designed to accomplish the individual’s objectives.

-- 9. blocking the application of legal requirements that impose undesirable burdens on the estate administration process, and
+- 9. Blocking the application of legal requirements that impose undesirable burdens during the estate administration process, and

 Arlington, Virginia, estate planning lawyer, James D. Fife, works collaboratively with individuals in defining their objectives and designing estate plans that meet their particular needs.
 Contact the Law Office of James D. Fife today to schedule an initial consultation.